 Since 2016, The Education Trust—West has channeled over $1,000,000 to and partnered with 15 non-profit organizations in working toward education equity and achieved wins helping to increase outcomes for students of color.
-In 2023, we plan to re-launch this program with a renewed focus on racial equity, collaborative capacity-building, educational advocacy, resource sharing, and power-building.
+In 2023, we re-launched this program with a renewed focus on racial equity, collaborative capacity-building, educational advocacy, resource sharing, and power-building.

-The Education Trust—West is seeking applications from organizations that are interested in participating in a two-year subgrant program designed for grassroots organizations that serve and empower students, parents, families, and communities most affected by racialized opportunity and investment gaps in California’s education systems, spanning early learning and care, K-12 education, and higher education.
+Our program, the CORE Collective, is a two-year subgrant program that aims to empower grassroots organizations serving students, parents, families, and communities who have been most affected by racialized opportunity and investment gaps in California’s education systems.
+We focus on early learning and care, K-12, and higher education.

-We have four goals for the CORE Collective Program:
+We have four main goals for the CORE Collective Program:

-- Strengthen and improve CA’s educational equity ecosystem
+- Strengthen and improve California’s educational equity ecosystem.

-- Direct resources to emergent BIPOC-led & -serving grassroots CBOs
+- Direct resources to emerging BIPOC-led and -serving grassroots community-based organizations.

 - Advocate to achieve racially equitable systems change at state and local levels